Kourtney Kardashian & Scott Disick Were ‘Flirting’ At Kylie Jenner’s Birthday Party, Per ‘HL’

 “When Scott and Kourtney were not looking at their phones, they were chatting, joking, laughing and flirting with each other.
 It was obvious that they still have a lot of chemistry and maybe some unresolved feelings for each other.”

 The insider goes on to say that any “bad blood” that was between Kardashian and Disick is now gone, and they are getting along with one another very well.
-However, there is one problem, Scott is currently dating model Sofia Richie, whom she’s been linked to for a year now.
+However, there is one problem, Scott is currently dating model Sofia Richie, whom he’s been linked to for a year now.

 “They seem relaxed and very comfortable around each other,” our source goes on.
 “Any bad blood seems to be totally gone.
 Scott’s feelings for Kourtney go much deeper than his for Sofia.
 Scott shares a bond with Kourtney that he may never have with Sofia or anyone else ever.
 Kourtney was Scott’s first real love, and is the mother of his children.
 He will always be attracted to Kourtney and as much as he loves Sofia, she could never replace Kourtney.
 When Scott spends time with Kourtney, all that history, chemistry and love are obvious to anyone watching,” one source told the outlet.